 A: Yes.
 Read our dress code requirements below.

 Q: Is parking provided for ushers?

-A: No. Berkeley Repertory Theatre is located in busy downtown Berkeley—there are parking facilities (including validated parking at Allston Way Garage), metered parking, and one-hour zones in the area, but there are no special parking areas for our volunteers or staff.
+A: No. Berkeley Repertory Theatre is located in busy downtown Berkeley—there are parking facilities, metered parking, and one-hour zones in the area, but there are no special parking areas for our volunteers or staff.
+Bike parking isn’t available on Theatre grounds, but is available on the sidewalks.
 You should allow ample time to find parking before you arrive at the Theatre.
-If you arrive late to the training session, you will not be permitted to participate and will have to attend a later training session.
-If you arrive late to a scheduled ushering shift, you may not be permitted to work and it will constitute a no-show.
-Two no-shows bar you from ushering at Berkeley Rep for a season.
+If you arrive late to a training session, you will not be permitted to participate.
+If you arrive late to an ushering shift, you may not be permitted to usher and it will constitute a no-show.
+Two no-shows bar you from ushering at Berkeley Rep.

-Q: Can I get my schedule at the training session?
+Q: Can I get my schedule at the orientation?
 Should I bring my datebook and calendar for scheduling?